AmericanPhilosophicalSociety/RevCityDocs/digitizationguidelines.md

 For specific information on file naming conventions, see The Revolutionary City Metadata Guidelines.
 For special cases, consult your project supervisor.

+**Back ups**
+At least two full data backups should exist.
+One should be kept on-site, updated daily, and used as necessary.
+A second backup will be kept on the APS server, so that in the event that an emergency or disaster occurs within the partner institution, a preserved copy of collections content will still exist.
+The Project Team will retrieve the second backup at the end of each week.

+## **Metadata Entry and Formatting**
+Uploads into the Rev City Portal will be carried out using Islandora Workbench, a command-line tool that allows creation, updating, and deletion of Islandora content from CSV data.
+This tool allows the simultaneous upload of items within multiple collections into the Islandora repository, complete with metadata.
+In order for Workbench to properly associate metadata with its parent and children, metadata entries must be formatted in a certain way.